Skip to content

 beach in Playa del Carmen

 If you’re ready to wind down and swap busy city life for time by the sea, Playa del Carmen, Playa for short, might just be your spot.
+Plus, there are a lot of cool things to see all throughout the Yucatan Peninsula.

 This beachside town consistently ranks as one of the best places to live in Mexico for expats.
 This Yucatan Peninsula hotspot has average temperatures of 85-90°F (29-32°C) no matter the month, gorgeous beaches, and plenty of fellow expats.